 How does laser hair removal work?

 Laser hair removal is the process of removing unwanted hair by means of exposure to pulses of laser light that destroy the hair follicle.
-Rather than actually removing the whole hair in the same way as waxing, this treatment works by damaging the structures that produce hair, rendering them unable to grow further hair.
+Rather than actually removing the whole hair in the same way as waxing, this treatment works by damaging the structures that produce hair at their root, rendering them unable to grow further hair.
 As such it is a long term solution for unwanted hair.

 Several wavelengths of laser energy have been used for hair removal, these are characterized by their wavelength, measured in nanometers (nm):